 What is M.Sc Aviation?

 M.Sc Aviation is the two years post-graduate course.
-In this course, the student learns the concepts like aircraft production, aircraft maintenance, and air traffic control, etc which they had studied in their B.Sc Aviation in detail.
+In this course, the student learns the concepts like aircraft production, aircraft maintenance, air traffic control, etc which they had studied in their B.Sc Aviation in detail.
 After doing M.Sc Aviation you can get one of the highest paying jobs in the Aviation industry.

 Eligibility of M.Sc Aviation?